-Here are two sales page examples that we’ve found which follow the customer-first rule in their approach:
+Here are two sales page examples that we’ve found that follow the customer-first rule in their approach:

 Example #1: SEO blueprint by Glen Allsopp

-There are many reasons this page rates as one that zeroes in on customers and their specific problem with SEO, but I’ll point out two of them:
+There are many reasons this page rates as one that zeroes in on customers and their specific problems with SEO.
+Still, I’ll point out two of them:

 - The headline speaks directly about a common problem that marketers face every day with SEO — “I want cutting-edge SEO tactics that are actually ranking websites.”

-When a marketer (or anyone really) who’s struggling with SEO lands on this page, the first thing they’re seeing is a thought, depicted in the headline, that they think every time they sit down to work.
+When a marketer (or anyone really) struggling with SEO lands on this page, the first thing they see is a thought depicted in the headline.
+This is something they think about every time they sit down to work.

 - Another factor that makes this page a customer-first one is its layout.
-The page is aligned to the center and doesn’t have pop-ups disturbing the smooth scrolling.
+The page is aligned to the center and doesn’t have pop-ups disturbing smooth scrolling and the customer experience.

 It also has images throughout the page that engage visitors, persuading them to read further down the page.